-- a.
-Patients undergoing therapeutic procedure(s) should be released or returned to modified or restricted duty during their rehabilitation at the earliest appropriate time.
-Refer to F.12, Return-to-Work in this section for detailed information. - b.
+- Patients undergoing therapeutic procedure(s) should be released or returned to modified or restricted duty during their rehabilitation at the earliest appropriate time.
+Refer to Section G.12 Therapeutic Procedures, Non-operative, Return-to-Work for detailed information. - b.
 Reassessment of the patient's status in terms of functional improvement should be documented after each treatment.
 If patients are not responding within the recommended time periods, alternative treatment interventions, further diagnostic studies or consultations should be pursued.
-Continued treatment should be monitored using objective measures such as: - Return-to-work or maintaining work status; - Fewer restrictions at work or performing activities of daily living (ADL); - Decrease in usage of medications related to the work injury; and - Measurable functional gains, such as increased range-of-motion or documented increase in strength. - c.
+Continued treatment should be monitored using objective measures such as: - Return to work or maintaining work status. - Fewer restrictions at work or performing activities of daily living (ADL). - Decrease in usage of medications related to the work injury, and - Measurable functional gains, such as increased rangeof-motion or documented increase in strength. - c.
 Clinicians should provide and document education to the patient.
 No treatment plan is complete without addressing issues of individual and/or group patient education as a means of facilitating self-management of symptoms. - d.
 Psychological or psychosocial screening should be performed on all chronic pain patients.